 You might think this is blatant self-promotion.
 But the thing is, there’s nothing wrong with blowing your own trumpet every once in a while.
 In fact, drawing attention to how you as an individual contribute to the overall success of your company has benefits for all involved.
 From an individual point of view, it helps you develop a strong online profile, and positon yourself as an expert in your field.
 Meanwhile, the knock-on effects for your company are greater transparency, and a stronger employer brand.

 Personal Context Increases Engagement

 Another key point to bear in mind is that your connections are more likely to engage with content if they understand how it relates to you.
 If, when sharing the announcement of an upcoming event, you don’t add an introduction, it’s just another post on their news feed.
-But if you explain that you are helping to organize the event, your connections know that you are involved, and are more likely to show an interest.
-This is important not just for social sellers, but for anybody looking to engage social media connections through the content they share.
+But if you explain that you are helping to organize the event, your connections know that you are involved; and are more likely to show an interest.
+This isn’t just important for social sellers.
+It’s also important for anybody looking to engage social media connections through the content they share.

 If you like this content, you’ll love: